PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ### Crunch

 Below are the commands I used to generate my password file.
 I followed the hints from our last flag.
 I had to look up Rick's old Band name.
-Turn out it is **The Flesh Curtains**.
-This brute forcing took a long time.My first 3 password list failed.
-Running them is time consuming as well even if you adjust the thread levels.
+Turns out it is **The Flesh Curtains**.
+This brute forcing took a long time.
+My first 3 password list failed.
+Running them is always time consuming as well.
+Even if you adjust the thread levels.

  ```
  1227  crunch 5 5 -t ,%the -o password.txt